Venue: Aria Theatre

 Before its Vegas premiere, Zarkana had successful engagements at Radio City Music Hall in New York City, the Madrid Arena in Spain and the Kremlin State Palace Theatre in Moscow.
-Zarkana's roots as a touring show are evident in the high-energy presentation and soundtrack that works to capture the audience's attention and then take it on a whirlwind ride through a series of unique vignettes.
+Zarkana's roots as a touring show are evident in the high-energy presentation and soundtrack that work to capture the audience's attention and then take it on a whirlwind ride through a series of unique vignettes.

 The performance includes music performed with different costumed female characters -- the snake-woman Kundalin, Tarantula the spider-woman and Mandragora the plant-woman.
 The songs are sung in Cirque du Soleil's Cirquespeak, a made-up language that combines Italian, Russian, Spanish, French and more.
 These songs provide a backdrop to the featured artists who perform acrobatic feats and other circus-style acts.

 Amazing work is also done by Cirque's acrobatic performers in the Ladder Trio, Rope Duet, Russian Bar, High Wire and more.
-The showstoppers are the hand-balancing act performed by Anatole and the Banquine act at the show's end that features 15 acrobats performing jaw-dropping athletic throws, pyramids and flips.
-A sand-painting performance midway in the show is also a sweetly elegant and relaxed moment that provides a perfect pause in the action.
+The showstoppers are the hand-balancing act performed by Anatole and the Banquine at the show's end that features 15 acrobats performing jaw-dropping athletic throws, pyramids and flips.
+A sand-painting performance midway in the show is also an elegant and relaxed moment that provides a perfect pause in the action.